nellore/rail/eval/README.md

 Prerequisite: Step 1 under Accuracy experiments above.

 See the docstring of `intron_histogram.py` for information on how to regenerate the histogram data.
 This requires that We plotted the histogram in [Wolfram Mathematica](http://www.wolfram.com/mathematica/) v10 using `performance.nb`.

+28-DUP experiment described in Supplementary Material
+---
+The 28-DUP experiment compares the wall clock time of the scaling experiments running Rail on 28 GEUVADIS samples with 41 c3.2xlarge instances with an experiment using the same cluster setup that selects 14 GEUVADIS samples from `GEUVADIS_28_with_112_sample_names.manifest` and duplicates them in the manifest file `GEUVADIS_28_dup_experiment.manifest`.
+So each input read in a sample from `GEUVADIS_28_dup_experiment.manifest` has at least one duplicate read in another sample from `GEUVADIS_28_dup_experiment.manifest`.
+Change the output bucket on S3 in `prep_28_dup_experiment.sh` and run `sh prep_28_dup_experiment.sh` to preprocess 14 GEUVADIS samples, twice each sample.
+Change the input bucket on S3 in `submit_28_dup_experiment.sh` to the output bucket from `prep_28_dup_experiment.sh`, again change the output bucket in `submit_28_dup_experiment.sh`, and run `sh submit_28_dup_experiment.sh`.
+Wall-clock time is measures as the elapsed time reported by the EMR interface.